Neppord/blog/posts/i-do-not-know-why-my-code-do-not-work.md

         age -= 5
     else:
         age += 5
-    print("Oh! i thought you where", age, "old!")
+    print("Oh!
+I thought you where", age, "old!")
 ```

 Then lets extract every thing that is pure (that does not ask the user  or write anything) logic.